On the asymptotics of the meromorphic 3D-index: Preliminaries on ideal triangulations and angle structures

 An important special case is presented by the spaces of \emph{peripherally trivial} angle structures.
 In order to lighten the notation, we set

 Note that the space $\SAS_0(\triang)$ is independent of the choice of the curves~$\mu$ and~$\lambda$.

 \begin{definition} \begin{enumerate}[(i)] \item An \emph{integer-valued angle structure} on the triangulation $\triang$ is a vector $f\in\ZZ^{Q(\triang)}$ such that $\pi f \in \Areal(\triang)$. \item An integer-valued angle structure~$f$ is \emph{peripherally trivial} if $\pi f\in\Areal_0(\triang)$. \end{enumerate} \end{definition} By a result of Neumann~\cite[Theorem~2]{neumann1990}, an ideal triangulation of a manifold with toroidal boundary always admits a peripherally trivial integer-valued angle structure.
-As a consequence, the set $\SAS_0(\triang)$ is always non-empty.
-We provide a generalisation of Neumann's theorem in Theorem~\ref{generalization-of-6.1} below.
-We refer to \cite{luo-volume,garoufalidis-hodgson-hoffman-rubinstein} for more details on angle structures of various types.
+As a consequence, using the exponential map, the set $\SAS_0(\triang)$ is always non-empty.
+We refer to \cite{luo-volume,garoufalidis-hodgson-hoffman-rubinstein, hodgson-kricker-siejakowski} for more details on angle structures of various types.